olimorris/onedarkpro.nvim/README.md

 * [mmirus](https://github.com/mmirus) - [contributions](https://github.com/olimorris/onedarkpro.nvim/commits?author=mmirus)

 ### Inspiration
-The following themes were used, *heavily*, as an inspiration:
+The following themes were used as an inspiration:

 * [One Dark Pro](https://github.com/Binaryify/OneDark-Pro) - The inspiration for this theme
-* [Nightfox](https://github.com/EdenEast/nightfox.nvim) - For the general functionality of the theme which I used as the base
+* [Nightfox](https://github.com/EdenEast/nightfox.nvim) - Originally used the theme's layout and utilities however moved away quite significantly since
-* [onedark.vim](https://github.com/joshdick/onedark.vim) - For the original colors and their application in Neovim
+* [onedark.vim](https://github.com/joshdick/onedark.vim) - For the application of `onedark` colors in Neovim

 ## :page_with_curl: License